Miss Homa Arshad

 Miss Arshad is a Consultant Trauma and Orthopaedic surgeon specialising in hip and knee surgery and pelvic and acetabular trauma.

-Miss Arshad is a current ATLS instructor and also teach as faculty for AO and the Royal London FRCS Viva course.
-She recently returned to Newcastle as course convenor for an international training course for orthopaedic surgeons.
+Miss Arshad is the Lead Clinical Surgeon in the Trauma and Orthopaedics department at the Royal London Hospital.
+She teaches as international faculty for AO and the London Pelvic FRCS Viva course and is a National instructor of Advanced Trauma Life Support instructors.
 Since returning to London, Miss Arshad has been appointed as Honorary Senior Clinical Lecturer and tutor for the International Orthopaedic Trauma Sciences MSc at Queen Mary University of London.

-She is Head of Orthopaedic Trauma at the Royal London Hospital.
+She is Chairman of the consultants’ committee at the Royal London Hospital.
 Her professional practice is based on hip and knee arthroplasty and the identification and management of problems affecting the hip or knee.